niccolosea0/Web-Programming-TSU/README.md

-# Web Programming – University Project Repository
+# Web Programming – University

 Welcome to the official repository for my **Web Programming** course at Tbilisi State University (Course Code: CS202).
 This repository contains my coursework, assignments, and project files developed throughout the semester as part of my Computer Science Bachelor's degree.